Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 2. Loneliness can be an issue

-Digital nomads are folks who know how to travel full time and have accepted potential loneliness as a part of the full-time travel lifestyle.
+Digital nomads know how to travel full time and have accepted potential loneliness as a part of the full-time travel lifestyle.

 See Related: Essential Women’s Travel Accessories